Jabulente/Kruskal-Wallis-Using-Python/README.md

 * ✅ Perform **group-wise comparisons** based on a categorical grouping variable.
 * ✅ Handle **missing data**, rank ties, and group filtering efficiently.
 * ✅ Return results in a clean, exportable format (e.g., CSV or DataFrame).
-* ✅ Integrate **post-hoc analysis** (like Dunn’s test) when Kruskal-Wallis detects significant differences.
-* ✅ Visualize test outcomes using boxplots and annotated p-values.

 ---